Narrative Audio Workshop (MFA)

-Listening to Audio Genres (MFA)
+Listening to Narrative Audio (MFA)

-In a twist on the traditional graduate "readings" course, this "listenings" course explores the present-day landscape of narrative podcasting against the backdrop of 20th-century radio greats.
+A twist on the traditional graduate "readings" course, this "listenings" course explores the present-day landscape of narrative podcasting against the backdrop of 20th-century radio greats.
 Students are exposed to a variety of audio styles and genres, including narrative journalism, personal essays, non-narrated documentaries, and serial (non)fiction.
 Through discussion, critical writing, and creative imitation, we'll use these born-audio stories to reimagine the possibilities of our writing—whether it’s for the ear or for the page.